Sv System

 Sv 2, next signal is closer than braking distance Sv 1, signal positioned to left of track

-The rule for a signal showing Hp 0-stop or at a failed signal is determined by the signal's post plate.
+The rule for passing a signal showing stop or a failed signal is determined by the signal's post plate.